 The Jury will choose a maximum of six candidates for the final.
 The jury is under no obligation to select the same number of candidates in each category.

 c/ Finals in Toulouse (Thursday 4th and Friday 5th of October)

 Candidates will play their entire 45-minute programme in a public concert.
 Preparation for the tests will be under the same conditions as for the semi-final.

 The final will produce three winners, one per category.

 – Financial assistance will be available for semi-finalists to cover their travel and accommodation costs, upon presentation of receipts, to a maximum of €300.
 A list of accommodation options as well as practical information to help contestants organise their stay will be available on the competition pages of the www.toulouse-les-orgues.org website, under “Competition”.

 – Receipts: Not exceeding an overall total of €300 per contestant, economy-fare train or air tickets will be accepted and reimbursed, hotel bills in Toulouse (with breakfast).

 – In each category, the Competition awards a single prize of €4000.
 The jury is obliged to award one prize per category.

-– The audience attending all 6 finals will be able to vote for their favourite candidate.
-The candidate with the most votes will be invited to perform during the 2022 Festival.
+– The audience attending all the finals of the « Symphonic Organ » Category will be able to vote for their favorite candidate.
+The candidate with the most votes will be invited to perform during the Festival international Toulouse les Orgues 2025.